WHAT IS AN INTIAL APPEARANCE IN A CRIMINAL CASE IN IDAHO?

 The Importance of Having an Experienced Criminal Defense Lawyer at the Initial Appearance:

 The Initial Appearance is the first step in taking control of your case.
 This is the first time you will be in front of a judge and first impressions can go a long way in this process.
 In choosing a Boise criminal defense lawyer to help with your charges, you’ll want to ensure they are experienced with the criminal law process and will provide a well-rounded defense for you.
 The initial appearance can set the tone for your case, and you’ll want your lawyer to be effective at every level.
-Hooper Law Offices is highly experienced in criminal cases, and all the different components of a criminal case.
+Aaron Hooper, Attorney at Law is highly experienced in criminal cases, and all the different components of a criminal case.
 We can help you understand the importance of not only the initial appearance but the other steps of your criminal law case.